HendrikCromboom/becode-rpg/README.md

 * A boss called Cis that summons rubber ducks from black holes?
 * An enemy called SASSY that confuses enemies with "RUBY INSTALL"
 * The save system is called GIT, saving is push, loading is pull
+* A boss called "He who shall not be named", its basically coronavirus and its immune to all close combat moves.
+Players who collect the "Works from home" artifact are immune to its debuffs.